csci338/fall2025/pages/_assignments/project02-10-railway.md

 CMD sh -c "uvicorn server:app --host 0.0.0.0 --port \${PORT:-8000}"
 ```

+**What this Dockerfile does:**

+This Dockerfile uses a **multi-stage build** to create a single container that runs both your frontend and backend together.
+Here's what happens in simple terms:

+**Stage 1: Build the Frontend**
+- Starts with a Node.js image
+- Installs all the frontend dependencies (React, Vite, etc.)
+- Builds your React app into static files (HTML, CSS, JavaScript)
+- The built files are saved in a `dist` folder

+**Stage 2: Prepare the Backend**
+- Starts with a Python image
+- Installs Poetry and all your Python dependencies (FastAPI, SQLAlchemy, etc.)
+- Gets everything ready to run your backend

+**Stage 3: Combine Everything**
+- Takes the built frontend files from Stage 1 and copies them into the final container
+- Takes the backend code and Python packages from Stage 2 and copies them into the final container
+- Creates a non-root user for security
+- Sets up the container to run your FastAPI server, which will serve both:
+  - Your backend API (at `/api/*` endpoints)
+  - Your frontend static files (at the root `/`)

+**The result:** One container that has everything your app needs to run in production.
+When Railway starts this container, it runs your FastAPI server, which handles both API requests and serves your React frontend.

 **Important Notes:**
 - This is a multi-stage build that combines frontend and backend
 - The frontend is built and served as static files by the backend